res2k/HDRTray/README.md

 Usage
 -----
-After starting the program you can see a new notification area icon, displaying either "SDR" or "HDR" depending on whether HDR is off or on.
+After starting the program you can see a new notification area icon, displaying either “SDR” or “HDR” depending on whether HDR is off or on.

 HDR can be toggled on or off with a left-click on the icon.